todogroup/osposurvey/2020/questions.md

 ### Part 1b
 NEW question

-4. What percentage of your PRODUCTS are built using open source components?
+4. What percentage of your products include open source components?
 * 1-20%
 * 21-40%
 * 41-60%